Issei Ishii: K-1

 On June 14, 2022, it was revealed that Ishii had signed with K-1.
 He was booked to make his promotional debut against Kazuki Fujita at K-1 World GP 2022 in Fukuoka on August 11, 2022.
 Ishii won the fight by a third-round knockout, flooring Fujita with a right straight at the 2:41 minute mark of the round.

 Ishii faced Detchphet Wor.Sangprapai for the vacant WBC MuayThai World Super Flyweight title at The Battle of Muay Thai "OUROBOROS" on September 23, 2022.
 He won the fight by knockout in the first round with a series of left hooks.

 Ishii faced the undefeated WKA World -54 kg champion Oscar Bohorquez in the quarterfinals of the 2022 K-1 Bantamweight World Grand Prix.
 The one-day tournament, held to crown the inaugural K-1 bantamweight champion, was held at K-1 World GP 2022 in Osaka on December 3, 2022.
 He forced a referee stoppage with a flurry of punches with 13 seconds left in the second round and advanced to the semifinals, where he faced the reigning Krush Bantamweight champion Koji Ikeda.
 Ishii won the fight by unanimous decision, with scores of 30–29, 30–29 and 30–28.
 He advanced to the finals, where he faced the 2021 K-1 Japan Grand Prix winner Toma Kuroda.
 He lost the fight by split decision, after an extra fourth round was contested.

 Ishii faced Yodsila Chor.Hapayak at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
+Originally a unanimous decision loss for Ishii, the bout was later changed to a technical draw due to the second round knockdown being against the rules as it followed an illegal kick catch.
+The bout was rejudged without taking consideration of the second round and was declared a majority draw.

+Ishii was expected to face Puen Sakyothin at BOM 40 on May 14, 2023.
+Puen withdrew from the bout on May 5, due to visa issues, and was replaced by Wasinchai SomsakKorsang.
+He won the fight by a first-round knockout.

+Ishii made his Rajadamnern World Series debut against Eaktawan Sitcharnsing on July 22, 2023.
+He won the fight by a first-round knockout.
+Ishii made his next Rajadamnern World Series appearance against JJ Or.Pimonsri on September 9, 2023.
+He won the fight by a second-round knockout.

+Ishii faced Pangtor Por.Lakboon at an October 28, 2023, Rajadamnern World Series event.
+He lost the fight by unanimous decision.

-He lost the fight by unanimous decision, with scores of 29–28, 29–28 and 29–27.
+Ishii challenged the K-1 Bantamweight champion Toma Kuroda at K-1 ReBIRTH 2 on December 9, 2023.
+He lost the fight by unanimous decision.

+Ishii faced Nampetch Chor.Champion at TOP BRIGHTS 1 on January 21, 2024.
+He won the fight by a first-round knockout.

+Ishii faced Ryuki Matsuda at a Rajadamnern World Series Japan on April 14, 2024.
+The fight was ruled a unanimous decision draw.